Global Configuration Files

 # /etc/sestatus.conf [files] /etc/passwd /etc/shadow /bin/bash /bin/login /bin/sh /sbin/agetty /sbin/init /sbin/mingetty /usr/sbin/sshd /lib/libc.so.6 /lib/ld-linux.so.2 /lib/ld.so.1 [process] /sbin/mingetty /sbin/agetty /usr/sbin/sshd

-This file is used by the pam_sepermit.so module to allow or deny a user login depending on whether SELinux is enforcing the policy or not.
-An example use of this facility is the Red Hat kiosk mode where a terminal can be set up with a guest user that does not require a password, but can only log in if SELinux is in enforcing mode.
+The sepermit.conf(5) file is used by the pam_sepermit.so module to allow or deny a user login depending on whether SELinux is enforcing the policy or not.
+An example use of this facility is the Red Hat kiosk policy where a terminal can be set up with a guest user that does not require a password, but can only log in if SELinux is in enforcing mode.

-The entry is added to the appropriate /etc/pam.d configuration file, with the example shown being the /etc/pam.d/gdm file:
+The entry is added to the appropriate /etc/pam.d configuration file, with the example shown being the /etc/pam.d/gdm file (the PAM Login Process section describes PAM in more detail):

-# /etc/security/sepermit.conf# # Each line contains either: # - an user name # - a group name, with @group syntax # - a SELinux user name, with %seuser syntax # Each line can contain optional arguments separated by : # The possible arguments are: # - exclusive - only single login session will be allowed for # the user and the user's processes will be killed on logout # An example entry for 'kiosk mode': xguest:exclusive
+# /etc/security/sepermit.conf # # Each line contains either: # - an user name # - a group name, with @group syntax # - a SELinux user name, with %seuser syntax # Each line can contain an optional argument: # exclusive - only single login session will be allowed for # the user and the user's processes will be # killed on logout # # ignore - The module will never return PAM_SUCCESS status # for the user. # An example entry for 'kiosk mode': xguest:exclusive